 CITRIS Core Seed Funding

-Team-based proposals are invited from principal investigators at UC Berkeley, UC Davis, UC Davis Health, UC Merced and UC Santa Cruz.
-Awardees embody the university’s public mission and innovative spirit of California, with a focus on interdisciplinary solutions.
+Interdisciplinary proposals are invited from principal investigators at UC Berkeley, UC Davis, UC Davis Health, UC Merced and UC Santa Cruz.
+Awardees embody the university’s public mission and innovative spirit of California.
+This program has accelerated more than 260 applied research projects led by over 410 UC innovators to date.
+Funded projects offer a glimpse at new frontiers of technology and have attracted more than $60 million in follow-on support from federal, state, corporate and private sources.

 Projects are invited in these critical research areas: